neicnordic/endit/README.md

 To get any efficiency in retrieves, you need to allow a large number of concurrent restores and have a long timeout for them.

+Note that since ENDIT v2 a late allocation scheme is used in order to expose all pending read requests to the pools.
+This minimizes tape remounts and thus optimizes access.
+For new installations, and when upgrading from ENDIT v1 to v2, ensure that:

+- The dCache pool size is set lower than the actual file space size, 1 TiB lower if the default `retriever_buffersize` is used.
+- You need to allow an even larger amount of concurrent restores and thus might need an even larger restore timeout.
+ENDIT has been verified with 1 million requests on a single tape pool with modest hardware, central dCache resources on your site might well limit this number.

 The configuration of the ENDIT dCache plugin is done through the dCache admin interface.